-What is the best website platforms for photographers to create their site on?
+What is the best website platform for photographers to create their business site on?

 What matters most is that you are able to build the website you want, using the tools the platform has, and that enable you to achieve the results you are actually wanting.

-Some of you may want to prioritize visual aesthetic and user experience – some of these platforms will do better for this than others.
+Some of you may want to prioritize visual aesthetic and user experience – some of these platforms will be easier than others for achieving this, especially to do this on your own as a DIY website, out of the box.

-Some of you will want simple over complicated – some of these website builders will be better than others.
+Some of you will want a simpler website platform over something more complicated (that might even have a larger set of features) – some of these website builders will be better than others.

-And some of you will want to make sure your “SEO is good” – and sure enough, some are better than others.
+And some of you will want to make sure your “SEO is good” – and sure enough, some are better than others out of the box – but you can get SEO results using any platform since a significant aspect of your SEO strategy will come in the form of creating high value content).

 But there again – there’s always going to be some trade off.
 Some push and pull.

-The purpose of this post is to highlight our most recommended platforms, then showcase a wider range of options that are also available for you to explore.
+The purpose of this post is to highlight our most recommended website platforms for photographers, then showcase a wider range of options that are also available for you to explore.

 Let’s get started!